Partnering in Manufacturing Graphene Biosensors

 Nanomedical Diagnostics along with Rogue Valley Microdevices successfully overcame major manufacturing hurdles to bring the label-free kinetic binding assay, Agile R100, to market.

-- After preprocessing completion, Rogue Valley Microdevices shipped the custom wafers to Nanomedical Diagnostics team.
+- After preprocessing completion, Rogue Valley Microdevices shipped the custom wafers to the Nanomedical Diagnostics team.

 - Using the highest-quality graphene, Nanomedical Diagnostics handled graphene growth and deposition in a clean and non-destructive way, without the use of harsh chemicals.

 - Rogue Valley Microdevices completed the MEMS device fabrication process, which produces several hundred chips from each finished wafer.

 - The end result is the first commercially available graphene biosensor.

 The following challenges made it critical for Nanomedical Diagnostics to find the right MEMS foundry partner.:

 - Run-of-the-mill graphene can’t be used for biosensors meant to generate highly sensitive results.